Tensor Factor Model Estimation by Iterative Projection: Theoretical Properties

 \subsection{Comparisons}

-{\bf Comparison between the non-iterative procedures and iterative procedures}
+\subsubsection{Comparison between the non-iterative procedures and iterative procedures}

-Theorems \ref{thm:itopup} and \ref{thm:itipup} show that the convergence rates of the non-iterative estimators TOPUP and TIPUP can be improved by the iterative procedure.
-Particularly, when the dimensions $r_k$ for the factor process are fixed and the respective signal strength conditions are fulfilled, the proposed iTOPUP and iTIPUP just need one-iteration to achieve the much sharper ideal rate $R^{\ideal}$ in \eqref{iTOPUP-ideal_k} and $R^{*\ideal}$ \eqref{iTIPUP-ideal_k}, comparing to the rate \eqref{TOPUP_k-bd} of TOPUP and \eqref{TIPUP_k-bd} of TIPUP derived in \citet{chen2019factor}, respectively.
-The improvement is achieved, as motivated shown in Section 1, through replacing the much larger $d_{-k}$ by $r_{-k}$, via orthogonal projection.
-When the factors are strong with $\delta_0=\delta_1=0$ and the factor dimensions are fixed, the non-iterative TOPUP-based estimators of \citet{lam2011} for the vector factor model, \citet{wang2019} for the matrix factor and \citet{chen2019factor} for tensor factor models all have the same $O_{\P}(T^{-1/2})$ convergence rate for estimating the loading space.
+Theorems \ref{thm:itopup} and \ref{thm:itipup} show that the convergence rates of the non-iterative estimators TOPUP and TIPUP can be improved by their iterative counterparts.
+Particularly, when the dimensions $r_k$ for the factor process are fixed and the respective signal strength conditions are fulfilled, the proposed iTOPUP and iTIPUP just need one-iteration to achieve the much sharper ideal rate $R^{\ideal}$ in \eqref{iTOPUP-ideal_k} and $R^{*\ideal}$ in \eqref{iTIPUP-ideal_k}, compared with the rate \eqref{bound:topup0} of TOPUP and \eqref{TIPUP_k-bd} of TIPUP derived in \citet{chen2022factor}, respectively.
+The improvement is achieved through replacing the much larger $d_{-k}$ by $r_{-k}$, via orthogonal projection.
+When the factors are strong with $\delta_0=\delta_1=0$ and the factor dimensions are fixed, the non-iterative TOPUP-based estimators of \citet{lam2011} for the vector factor model, \citet{wang2019} for the matrix factor and \citet{chen2022factor} for tensor factor models all have the same $O_{\P}(T^{-1/2})$ convergence rate for estimating the loading space.
 In comparison, the convergence rate $O_{\P}(T^{-1/2}d_{-k}^{-1/2})$ of both iterative estimators, iTOPUP and iTIPUP (when there is no severe signal cancellation, with bounded $\delta_2$), is much sharper.
-Intuitively, when the signal is strong, the orthogonal projection operation helps to consolidate signals while potentially averaging out the noises, when the projection reduces the mode-$k$ unfolded matrix from a $d_k\times d_{-k}$ matrix for the tensor $\cX_t$ into a $d_k\times r_{-k}$ matrix for the projected tensor $\cZ_t$ as the motivation we provided in Section 1.
-As a result, the increase in the dimension $d_{-k}$ improves the iterative estimator.
+Intuitively, when the signal is strong, the orthogonal projection operation helps to consolidate signals while potentially averaging out the noises, when the projection reduces {the dimension of} the mode-$k$ unfolded matrix from {$d_k\times d_{-k}$} for the tensor $\cX_t$ {to $d_k\times r_{-k}$} for the projected tensor $\cZ_t$, resulting in the improvement by a factor of $d_{-k}^{-1/2}$ in the convergence rate.